hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ***

-Keep these answers in mind as we compare these `propeller` results against another differential abundance method called `sccomp`.
+Keep these answers in mind as we compare these `propeller` results against another differential composition method called `sccomp`.

 ### Differential compostion analysis using `sccomp`